Kate-Way/kate-way/README.md

 ### Hi, I'm Kate 👋

-- 🔭 I started recently and I’m working on getting better.
+- 🔭 I'm new here and I’m working on getting better.
 - 🌱 I’m currently learning Algorithms.
 <!-- - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: